Frank Cottrell-Boyce

-Cottrell-Boyce has won two major British awards for children's books, the 2004 Carnegie Medal for Millions, which originated as a film script, and the 2012 Guardian Prize for The Unforgotten Coat, which was commissioned by a charity.
-In July 2024 he was appointed as Children's Laureate, succeeding Joseph Coelho.
+Cottrell-Boyce has won two major British awards for children's books: the 2004 Carnegie Medal for Millions, which originated as a film script, and the 2012 Guardian Children's Fiction Prize for The Unforgotten Coat, which was commissioned by a charity.
+In July 2024, he was appointed as Children's Laureate, for a two-year period, succeeding Joseph Coelho.

 Personal life

-Cottrell-Boyce was born in 1959 in Bootle near Liverpool to a Catholic family.
+Boyce was born in 1959 in Bootle, near Liverpool, to a Catholic family.
 He moved to Rainhill, while still at primary school.
 He attended St Bartholomew's Primary School in Rainhill and West Park Grammar School.
 He was greatly influenced by reading Moomins growing up.
 He read English at Keble College, Oxford, where he went on to earn a doctorate.
 He wrote criticism for the magazine Living Marxism.

-As a result, there was supposedly always a copy of the magazine on sale in the newsagent set of long-running British soap Coronation Street, while Cottrell-Boyce was on the writing staff of that programme.
+Marriage

-He met Denise Cottrell, a fellow Keble undergraduate, and they married in Keble College chapel.
+He met Denise Cottrell, a fellow Keble undergraduate, and they married in 1983 in Keble College chapel; they combined their surnames.
 Together they have seven children.
 He is also a patron of the Insight Film Festival, a biennial, interfaith festival held in Manchester, UK, to make positive contributions to understanding, respect and community cohesion.
 Aidan Cottrell-Boyce, one of the couple's sons, is also a writer.

+In March 2026, Cottrell-Boyce was awarded the Honorary Freedom of the Borough for the Metropolitan Borough of Sefton.